ChellyD65/patchSorter/README.md

 ```
 python SortPatches.py -i <inputfile> -o <outputdir> -s <patchheight>,<patchwidth>
 ```

-Which lets you specify the output directory basenames (`<outputdir>_interesting` and `<outputdir>_boring` will be created), and set a custom patch size (the default is 32x32).
+This lets you specify the output directory basenames (`<outputdir>_interesting` and `<outputdir>_boring` will be created), and set a custom patch size (the default is 32x32).
 The patch dimensions must be multiples of 8, and will be rounded up to the nearest multiple of 8 otherwise.